wp-plugins/csv-2-post/readme.txt

 = 1.2 =
 * Error as script attempted to creating "csv_files" folder even if it existed already.
 * Repository or script changes to prevent "csv_files" folder being deleted does not work.
 If the folder does not exist in the plugin repository the upgrade deletes it to match.
 I still cannot find or get help for a solution and officially frustrated now after two weeks of trying lol

+= 1.3 =
+* Minor change to trigger repository update.
+Updates are providing old and new files!

+= 1.4 =
+* Minor change to trigger repository update.
+Updates are providing old and new files!

 == Arbitrary section ==

 Please email wordpress@webtechglobal.co.uk with any questions regarding this plugin.